evilteach/kw3-cw-paddle/README.md

 # README #

-* This is the repo for the KW3 CW Paddle, which is a cheap method of making a paddle for doing Mores Code.
+* This is the repo for the KW3 CW Paddle, which is a cheap paddle for doing Morse Code.
 * It is primarily of interest to Ham Radio Operators.

-* The thingiverse site and this site are still under construction.

-### It is visible here ###
+*
+* The file here are primarily the stl files needed to 3d print the various parts of the paddle.

+* KW3 © 2024 by EvilTeach is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.

+### Downloadable files, and some assembly instructions can be found on Thingiverse ###

 * [Thingiverse Site](https://www.thingiverse.com/thing:6671655)

 ### TODO: faq ###

-TODO - How to set up a FAQ.

-### Who do I talk to? ###

-TODO - How to set up Issue reporting.